 You will not run out of things to do in Banaue.
-In fact, with all that you can do and see in this Northern gem, you’ll need to plot your visit well to maximize your time here.
+In fact, with all that you can do and see in this Northern gem, you’ll need to plot your visit well to maximise your time here.
 The trekking alone will eat up a sizeable amount of your time, but you also need to see and experience the cultural heritage and artisan finds that are native to Banaue.
-Your Banaue trip will be one of villages and viewpoints – and we’re almost certain you’ll love every minute of it.
-Here are some points of interests that you should check out while you’re in town.
+Your Banaue trip will be one filled with villages and viewpoints – and we’re almost certain you’ll love every minute of it.
+That said, here are some Banaue attractions you can’t miss while you’re in town!

 1. Trade Center

-Trivia: There are some souvenirs that are unique to each store because the design depends on the specific carver.
-For instance, I found a unique ashtray that is shaped like a wooden guitar, but I could not find the same item in the other shops.
+Trivia: Some souvenirs are unique to each store, because the design depends on the specific carver.
+For instance, I found a unique ashtray shaped like a wooden guitar, but I could not find the same item in the other shops.
 And when buying a wooden carving or a house ornament, most locals would suggest buying it in pairs as they usually make male and female versions of each design.

 2. Banaue Museum

-If you are not into trekking, visit this museum to get to know the life of the Ifugao ancestors.
-It’s just a few minutes’ walk from the town marker.
-You can view antiques and artefacts that tell stories of history of the Ifugaos.
+If you are not into trekking, visit the Banaue Museum to get to know the life of the Ifugao ancestors.
+This Banaue tourist spot is just a few minutes’ walk from the town marker.
+Here, you can view antiques and artefacts that tell stories of the history, culture, and heritage of the Ifugaos.

 3. Museum of Cordilleran Sculpture